Value-action gap: Summary

-Theories regarding reasoned action state how attitudes shape and influence behavioral intention, which in term shape actions.
-The theory of reasoned action states that behavioral intention is dependent on attitudes surrounding that behavior and social norms.
-This means that a person acts or behaves in a way that correlates to their attitudes towards that behavior.
-Therefore, a person's voluntary behavior can be predicted by his/her attitudes and values on that behavior.
-Homer and Kahle (1988) argue that attitudes influence behaviors and can explain the reasons behind human behavior.
-However, this is often not the case for actions related to environmental behaviors.
+Theories regarding reasoned action state how attitudes shape and influence behavioural intention, which in term shape actions.
+The theory of reasoned action states that behavioural intention is dependent on attitudes surrounding that behaviour and social norms.
+This means that a person acts or behaves in a way that correlates to their attitudes towards that behaviour.
+Therefore, a person's voluntary behaviour can be predicted by his/her attitudes and values on that behaviour.
+Homer and Kahle (1988) argue that attitudes influence behaviours and can explain the reasons behind human behaviour.
+However, this is often not the case for actions related to environmental behaviours.

 According to Barr (2004), in recent decades, public support for environmental protection measures has grown.
 This has been fuelled by pressure groups, consumer groups, and even businesses.
 Furthermore, increased media coverage of environmental disasters has also resulted in a heightened concern of such issues.
 This was given a political boost by the publication of the Stern Review on the Economics of Climate Change.
 Therefore, people are more aware of environmental issues, such as global warming or climate change and it is often reported that many people have a high concern for environmental issues.
 For example, Dunlap (2002) used survey data which states that 54% of Americans agreed environmental protection was a key priority, even if economic growth was restricted.
 Furthermore, Banerjee and Solomon (2003) also argue that the general support for Ecolabels is high among the US public.
-With these studies in mind, it is expected that there would be an increase in pro-environmental behavior, such as recycling or limiting energy usage.
+With these studies in mind, it is expected that there would be an increase in pro-environmental behaviour, such as recycling or limiting energy usage.
 However, a significant increase has not been reported.

-Thus, attitudes are not always a clear prediction of behavior, resulting in the ‘value-action gap’.
-The decision-making process is hard to predict as positive attitudes are not followed by positive intentions, and what shapes behavior is a complex process.
+Thus, attitudes are not always a clear prediction of behaviour, resulting in the 'value-action gap'.
+The decision-making process is hard to predict as positive attitudes are not followed by positive intentions, and what shapes behaviour is a complex process.
 Even if values are high, few people take environmental actions which involve changes to their lifestyle and often environmental actions can be unrelated to particular concerns an individual may have.
-The result is that attitudes are not necessarily a clear determinant of behavior.
+The result is that attitudes are not necessarily a clear determinant of behaviour.